Monday, October 20, 2025

 [3] As Will points out, the Toy Center display seen mounted on the wall in this photo is a prototype (note that the lower corners are square).
 It may be the very one featured in John Kellerman's classic book, Star Wars Vintage Action Figures: A Guide for Collectors.

-[3] As you'll learn by perusing the photos showcased here, Kenner included the "eyes" on early iterations of their conceptual model of the Boba Fett action figure.
-So at one time they did expect these to be included on the costume featured in the film.
-These were painted out on later iterations of the model.
-And of course the "eyes" did not appear on the final figure.
+[4] As you'll learn by perusing the photos showcased here, Kenner included the "eyes" on early iterations of their conceptual model of the Boba Fett action figure.
+As demonstrated by the photos featured here, they also appeared on at least one design iteration of the conceptual model representing the large-size figure.
+So at one time Kenner did expect these to be included on the costume featured in the film.

 [5] I'm indebted to the guys at The Dented Helmet for mentioning the Montreal appearance in a discussion thread concerning -- fittingly -- the aforementioned article I published in 2019.